DavesCodeMusings/ftpdlite/README.md

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.
 It lacks several important features.
-* It currently does not play well with FileZilla.
-Not sure why.
-It's on the to-do list.
-* It does not support PORT mode transfers that Windows command-line FTP expects.
-That's more of a Windows problem, but it might be a useful enhancement.
 * MicroPython lacks the `glob()` function, so no wildcard filenames or _mget_.
 * It's not multi-user capable.
 Even the same user on multiple simultaneous client connections is flaky.
+* Does not play well with FileZilla.
+Not sure why.
+It's on the to-do list.
+* Have not yet tested successfully with Windows' ftp.exe, though PORT data transfers are supported.
 * But hey, it works with the tnftp client on Raspberry Pi OS.
 Woohoo!